Multi-class Temporal Logic Neural Networks: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We propose a neural network for multi-class classification problems on time-series data.
-The network can provide STL formulae to interpret the attributes of signals and classify the class of signals based on the attribute representation.
-In the future, we will focus on determining the importance of each attribute by learning the weight of each attribute in multi-class problems.
+We propose a multi-class NN-TLI neural network designed for multi-class classification tasks on time-series data.
+The neural network can learn STL formulae to interpret signal attributes and classify signals based on their attribute representation.
+Our method is efficient, offering analysis from a general perspective and providing concise descriptions of the data.
+In the future, we will focus on determining the importance of attributes by learning the weight of each attribute.